dangcpham/anothertimer/README.rst

    timer.plot()

-Run example.py and see some example plots!
+Check out example.py for some more features (stopwatch/sections) and plots!

 Installation
 ============